 This beef vegetable soup is made with chunks of beef chuck along with carrots, potatoes, leeks, tomatoes and green beans.
-It's a nice, hearty beef vegetable soup recipe that we like to make with beef stock.
-While we prefer using beef chuck that we cut up myself, you can substitute beef stew meat from the grocery store.
+It's a nice, hearty beef vegetable soup recipe that's great with beef stock.
+Cut up the beef chuck yourself, or substitute beef stew meat from the grocery store.

 - 1 1/2 lbs. beef chuck (cut into 1-inch cubes)